-The data employed are drawn from a survey which has been conducted among Austrian voters.
-About 2,000 randomly selected respondents were interviewed face-toface from late January to early March 2010.
-The structure of the questionnaire was to pose several warm-up questions about the effect of debt on various general aspects and to ask about the knowledge of respondents regarding the evolution of government debt.4 Then, respondents were informed about the increase of the government debt level during the crisis and about what this implies in terms of annual interest payments.5 I have chosen this approach to make sure-at least as much as possible- that all respondents have the same information when answering subsequent questions.6 Then, respondents were asked about their expectations regarding government measures and about how they expect to be financially affected by these measures ("financial affliction").
+The data are drawn from a survey which has been conducted among 2,000 randomly selected Austrian voters who were interviewed face-to-face from late January to early March 2010.
+The structure of the questionnaire was to pose several warm-up questions about the effect of debt on various general aspects and to ask about the knowl-edge of respondents regarding the evolution of government debt.4 Then, respondents were informed about the increase of the government debt level during the crisis and about what this implies in terms of annual interest payments.5 I have chosen this approach to make sure-at least as much as possible- that all respondents have the same information when answering subsequent questions.6 Then, respondents were asked about their expectations regarding government measures and about how they expect to be financially affected by these measures ("financial affliction").

-The dependent variables are derived from questions about the preferred consolidation speed: "Assume that you could determine the extent of the reduction of government debt, but not the type of savings or which taxes are increased-this is determined by the government".
-Answers refer to the debt ratio and range from "no consolidation, debt ratio continues to increase", "consolidation, but only to the
+The dependent variables are derived from questions about the preferred consolidation speed: "Assume that you could determine the extent of the reduction of government debt, but not the type of expenditure cuts or which taxes are increased this is determined by the government" (CONSPEED).
+Answers refer to the debt ratio and range from "no consolidation, debt ratio continues to increase", "consolidation, but only to the extent that the debt ratio does not continue to increase", "very strong